Grateful dead (folklore): ATU 507: The Monster's Bride

 Folklorist Stith Thompson recognized three subtypes of ATU 507: 507A, "The Monster's Bride", wherein the princess possesses magical powers given by a monster; 507B, "The Monster in the Bridal Chamber", wherein a serpent or dragon enters the chamber to kill the bridegroom; and 507C, "The Serpent Maiden", wherein the monster (snakes) comes out of the maiden's mouth (although he thought that 507C was only a variation of subtype 507B).
-Canadian folklorist Carmen Roy noted that type 507A was the "Scandinavian and Irish" form of "The Grateful Dead".
+Canadian folklorist Carmen Roy considered that type 507A was the "Scandinavian and Irish" form of "The Grateful Dead".

 In his own revision of the folktale index, German folklorist Hans-Jörg Uther subsumed previous subtypes 507A, 507B and 507C under one type, ATU 507, "The Monster's Bride".

 AaTh 508: The Bride Won in a Tournament

 In this tale type, the grateful dead furnishes the hero with horses and weapons to win a bride as prize for the tournament and later suggests they divide the winnings (including the princess) between them.